Month 12, Day 17, Thursday 9:00 a.m.

 Sebastien was walking quickly, heading back toward the dorms, seeming focused more on his own thoughts than the world around him, as he often was.

 Damien looked to the door of his History of Magic class, then to Sebastien’s quickly retreating back.
 He checked the time on his pocket watch.
 There were only a few minutes left before the first class of the day.
-He knew Sebastien had a different teacher for this period, specifically requested by Professor Lacer instead of the rest of their student group’s rather lackluster professor…but Sebastien wasn’t heading toward a classroom.
+He knew Sebastien had a different teacher for this period, one specifically requested by Professor Lacer instead of the rest of their student group’s rather lackluster professor…but Sebastien wasn’t heading toward a classroom.

 Which meant he was doing something interesting enough to make him late for class.